Consistency Models in Distributed Systems: Complete Guide

 // balance is definitely reduced, even if you read from a different replica

 Strong consistency uses consensus protocols like Paxos or Raft to coordinate reads and writes across nodes.
 This coordination adds latency.
 In a geo-distributed system, a strongly consistent write might take 100-300ms.
 An eventually consistent write might take 5ms.
+The extra latency is usually worth it for data that matters.

 Sequential Consistency